Brain Injury Symptoms and Diagnosis

 - Sports injuries

-- Falls, such as falling out of bed or slipping in a tub, are the most common cause of brain injuries.
+- Falls (Falls are the most common cause of brain injuries.)

 - Violence, such as domestic violence, child abuse, and gunshot wounds